networknt/json-schema-validator/doc/quickstart.md

 ## Quick Start

-To use the validator, the `JsonSchema` first needs to be loaded.
-For performance it is recommended that the `JsonSchema` is cached.
+To use the validator, the `Schema` first needs to be loaded.
+For performance it is recommended that the `Schema` is cached.

-The following examples demonstrate loading the `JsonSchema` in the following manner.
+The following examples demonstrate loading the `Schema` in the following manner.
-* `SchemaLocation` with the value of the `$id` of the schema which is mapped using the `SchemaMapper` to the retrieval IRI which is on the classpath
+* `SchemaLocation` with the value of the `$id` of the schema which is mapped using the `SchemaIdResolvers` to the retrieval IRI which is on the classpath
 * `SchemaLocation` with the value of the `$id` of the schema where the content of the schema is supplied using the `SchemaLoader`
 * `SchemaLocation` with the value of the retrieval IRI which is on the classpath
 * `String` with the content of the schema
 * `JsonNode` with the content of the schema

-The preferred method of loading a schema is by using a `SchemaLocation` and by configuring the appropriate `SchemaMapper` and `SchemaLoader` on the `JsonSchemaFactory`.
+The preferred method of loading a schema is by using a `SchemaLocation` and by configuring the appropriate `SchemaIdResolver` and `SchemaLoader` on the `SchemaRegistry`.
 The `SchemaMapper` is use to map the `$id` to the retrieval IRI.
 The `SchemaLoader` is used to actually load the content of the schema.

 Loading a schema from a `String` or `JsonNode` is not recommended as a relative `$ref` will not be properly resolved as there is no base IRI.